Call it impractical or old-school: For the purposes of selling your house, your formal dining room (if you have one) should look like… a dining room.

 That level of cleaning may slide when you’re hosting a family gathering, but when the guests are potentially your home’s future owners—a quick clean isn’t good enough.

 Scrubbing every single surface is a must, and we mean everything.

-Before you list your home, the dining room needs a through, crown molding to baseboard (and everything in between) deep cleaning.
+Before you list your home, the dining room needs a thorough, crown molding to baseboard (and everything in between), deep cleaning.
 Think of it like you’re the royal housekeeper who needs to pass the white-glove test.

 Don’t be intimidated by the amount of time it’ll take to get this done—there are plenty of great products and life hacks to make your job easier.

 For starters, instead of hand-scrubbing the dust from your ceiling, moldings, walls and baseboards, grab a clean mop with a new head, a bucket of hot water made sudsy with a little dish soap and get to work wiping away those splatters, stains, and fingerprints.